Indian Runner duck: Origins

-Indian Runner ducks are domesticated waterfowl from the archipelago of the East Indies (Indonesia).
+Indian Runner ducks are originally from Indonesia when the region was known as the East Indies, earning them the name "Indian".
 They appear to be represented in stone sculptures in Java from c.
 1000 AD.
 In 1856, the naturalist Alfred Russel Wallace recorded in The Malay Archipelago that the ducks in the Indonesian island of Lombok "walk erect, like penguins".

 Rice-duck farming

 Rice-duck farming is a polycultural practice of raising ducks as well as growing rice on the same land, providing farmers with additional income, while the manure produced by the ducks benefits the rice crop.
 This system has existed in different forms for centuries in Asian countries including China, Indonesia, and the Philippines.

 Ducks with free access to rice paddies in Bali, Indonesia provide additional income and manure the fields, reducing the need for fertilizer.